ali1810/Profile/README.md

 ## About Me

 My name is Mushtaq Ali and I am about to finish my PhD in Artificial Intelligencecs from KIT University , I am broadly interested in studying AI, bioinformatics, cheminformatics, drug discovery, materials informatics, graph neural networks, and healthcare.
-You can read my Curriculum Vitae if you want.

 ## Explore My Portfolio